Tony Ayres: Education

 Ayres attended Ardross Primary School and Applecross Senior High School, later studying photography and printmaking at the Australian National University in Canberra, before working as an exhibition curator.
 He later completed postgraduate studies in film and video at the Swinburne Film and Television School (now the University of Melbourne Faculty of VCA and MCM School of Film and Television) in Melbourne, Victoria.

 Career

 In feature films, Ayres' first feature Walking on Water won the "Teddy Award" at the Berlin International Film Festival in 2002 and won 5 AFI awards.
 His second feature film, The Home Song Stories, also premiered at the Berlin Film Festival and won 24 Australian and international awards including 8 AFI Awards.

 Ayres was the showrunner and director of the eight episode miniseries The Slap, which won five AACTA Awards, including Best Miniseries or TV Movie, and was nominated for a BAFTA and International Emmy.
 His other credits include producing the comedy series Bogan Pride with Rebel Wilson, and directing the telemovie Saved.
 Ayres was the showrunner for the ABC3 show Nowhere Boys, as well as executive producer on Old School and Devil's Playground.

+On 31 January 2025, it was announced that Netflix series The Survivors had been announced in the 2025 Australian drama slate, Ayres would produce and write for the show.
+Ayres alongside Matchbox Pictures would be heavily involved with the production when it was first announced in 2023.
+On 4 July 2025, ABC announced it was in active production with Ayres for a new series called Toxic based on the Erin Patterson trial.

+Other activities

+In 2018 after departing Matchbox Pictures, Ayres created his production company Tony Ayres Productions (TAP).

+On May 16, 2023, Ayres was honoured with an honorary degree with a Doctor of Arts, film and television from AFTRS.

+In 2020 Ayres was appointed as a member and he served on the board of the South Australian Film Corporation for three years until his departure in 2023.